yjg30737/pyqt-openai/README.md

 ## Feature
 * basically this is desktop application version of ChatGPT
+- text streaming (enable by default, you can disable it)
+- AI remembers past conversation
 * you can save the conversation history with sqlite database
 * support image generation with DALL-E
 * you can test any models, including gpt3.5
+* you can run this in background application
+* you can make window stack on top or control its transparency

 ## Requirements
 * qtpy - the package allowing you to write code that works with both PyQt and PySide